Looking for the best HOKA running shoes to chase your goals for training, racing or adventuring?

 This year, there is a slightly more dense midsole and a higher stack height.

-Hoka's running shoes have made a significant impact on the running community and they offer several options from daily training to race day performance and trail adventures.
+HOKA's running shoes have made a significant impact on the running community and they offer several options from daily training to race day performance and trail adventures.

 .

-Whether you're a new runner looking for your first pair of Hoka running shoes or an experienced marathoner, Hoka has a shoe for everyone.
+Whether you're a new runner looking for your first pair of HOKA running shoes or an experienced marathoner, HOKA has a shoe for everyone.

 David Moore Great rundown of different Hoka options!
 I have the Speedgoat 5 and Bondi X in my current shoe rotations.
 Clifton’s are on my short list to try.